realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 ## Why a Crucified Messiah?

-Some ask, “How could the Messiah die on a cross, cursed under the Torah?”
+Some ask, “How could the Messiah die on a tree, cursed under the Torah?”
 (Deuteronomy 21:23).
 This is no contradiction but the fulfillment of prophecy.
 The apostle Paul, a Torah-trained Jew, declares:

 > “Messiah redeemed us from the curse of the law by becoming a curse for us.” _(Galatians 3:13)_

 Yeshua took our curse upon Himself.
 The Tanakh foretold this:

-- **Isaiah 53:5-6**: “He was pierced for our transgressions… the Lord has laid on Him the iniquity of us all.”
+- **Isaiah 53:5-6**: “He was pierced for our transgressions… the L-RD has laid on Him the iniquity of us all.”
 - **Psalm 22:16**: “They pierced my hands and feet.”
 - **Zechariah 12:10**: “They will look on Me, the One they have pierced.”